canis182/Lanars-test-project/README.md.txt

 API for the site of publication of works for the portfolio.
 Database: PostgreSQL / Sequelize

-Ñapabilities:
+ Capabilities:
-• Registration
+ï¿½ Registration
-• Authorization
+ï¿½ Authorization
-• Receiving and modifying user data in the current session
+ï¿½ Receiving and modifying user data in the current session ï¿½ Change Password ï¿½ Job search ï¿½ Search users ï¿½ Create, edit and delete jobs ï¿½ Adding and receiving photos in a task
-• Change Password
-• Job search
-• Search users
-• Create, edit and delete jobs
-• Adding and receiving photos in a task